 What if No One Can Afford the Funeral?

-In the event of extreme financial hardship where no family members can pay, the state provides a safety net.
+In the event of extreme financial hardship where no family members can pay, there are limited public options.

-- US: Many counties offer a burial allowance for indigent residents, though the amount is often minimal ($500–$1,500) and rarely covers the full cost of modern services.
+- Limited public assistance: Some counties and states offer a small burial allowance for indigent residents, though the amount is often minimal and rarely covers the full cost of modern services.

 | Feature | Intestate (No Will) | Testate (With Will) |